FruitGooseKSP/VSIndicator/README.md

 When you are trying to manually land and reducing velocity, often newer players can 'overburn' which results in the speed switching to a positive figure (and the vessel lifts up again).
-Unfortunately, in stock, there is no indication as to which direction the velocity is being applied.
+Unfortunately, in stock, there is no indication as to which direction the velocity is being applied (other than the tiny VS dial at the top of the screen which is difficult to see, inaccurate and in the wrong position).
 Additionally, if the player has the SAS set to retrograde (as instructed in the tutorials), because the prograde/retrograde markers switch positions during such an event, the vessel can sometimes turn upside down and/or spin which a newer player (and some more experienced!) can struggle to recover from.